iqtree/iqtree.github.io/doc/Complex-Models.md

 2. *Edge-proportional* partition model with proportional branch lengths: Like above but each partition has its own partition specific rate, that rescales all its branch lengths.
 This model accomodates different evolutionary rates between partitions (e.g. between 1st, 2nd, and 3rd codon positions).
 3. *Edge-unlinked* partition model: Each partition has its own set of branch lengths.
 This is the most parameter-rich partition model, that accounts for e.g., *heterotachy* ([Lopez et al., 2002]).

->**NOTICE**: The edge-equal partition model is typically unrealistic as it does not account for different evolutionary speeds between partitions, whereas the edge-unlinked partition model can be overfitting if there are many short partitions.
+>**TIP**: The edge-equal partition model is typically unrealistic as it does not account for different evolutionary speeds between partitions, whereas the edge-unlinked partition model can be overfitting if there are many short partitions.
 Therefore, the edge-proportional partition model is recommended for a typical analysis.
+{: .tip}

-#### Partition file format
+### Partition file format

 To apply partition models users must first prepare a partition file in RAxML-style or NEXUS format.
 The RAxML-style is defined by the RAxML software and may look like: